 Wick brings extensive collegiate coaching experience to Villanova

-Casmera Wick will begin her third season as an Assistant Swimming Coach and the Aquatics Coordinator for Villanova in 2014-15.
+Casmera Wick will begin her fourth season as an Assistant Swimming Coach and the Aquatics Coordinator for Villanova in 2015-16.
 A former All-American collegiate swimmer in her own right, Wick has extensive collegiate coaching experience and has also been involved at the USA Swimming club level.